Free shipping from 29 € (Germany)

 Fig. 4: Horses at the pond.
 Source photo: laufstall-hollergarten.de

-Horses that have been stabled can be helped by wetting their hooves more frequently at the washing area.
-The often propagated practice of wetting the hooves and then greasing them unfortunately only makes sense once.
+Horses that have been stabled can be helped by hydrating their hooves more frequently at the washing area.
+The often propagated practice of hydrating the hooves and then greasing them unfortunately only makes sense once.
 This is because, logically, the grease not only prevents the moisture from evaporating, but also from penetrating the hoof when it is washed again.
 This means that the hoof cannot absorb moisture again even days later.

 Thin brittle horn wall